vinjam24/speculative-execution/README.md

-Goal: To implement process roll back and checkpoint in a distributed file system with server-client architecture.
+Goal: To implement process roll back and checkpoint in a distributed file system with client-server architecture.